w3c/scribejs/README.md

 The reason of writing this script is that the current approach of producing HTML minutes on the W3C date space is difficult to handle these days when Working Groups typically work on github and WG members do not have CVS access to W3C.
 This means that the current process relies pretty much on the staff contact on the slightest possible change of the minutes.
 In a github environment the "obvious" approach is to produce the minutes in markdown and push that onto a repo; in this case minutes can be read and, possibly, updated easily by the Working Group members.

 ## Usage
-The script has been rewritten from scratch on top of node.js.
-The "entry point" of the package is the `run` file, which accepts the following command line arguments:
+The script has been rewritten from scratch on top of `node.js`.
+The "entry point" of the package is the `index.js` file, which accepts the following command line arguments:

 ```
 -d date: Date for the minutes in ISO (i.e., YYYY-MM-DD) format.